Open-Source-Agriculture/Open-Source-Agriculture.github.io/soillogr.md

   <a href="https://apps.apple.com/us/app/soil-mate/id1554446504"><img src="/assets/img/appstore.png" width="140" /></a>
 </p>

-*The soil mate app provides a simple and convenient way to collect soil data at sample locations in the field.
-The Soil Mate app is targeted across multiple industries, including agriculture, environmental science, geology and mining.*
+*The soil logR app provides a simple and convenient way to collect soil data at sample locations in the field.
+The Soil LogR app is targeted across multiple industries, including agriculture, environmental science, geology and mining.*

 ### Survey Types